I know this is going to seem a strange choice as a classic

 novel and to be fair to Galbraith the writing has steadily improved from book

-one, but I found it still kept grating in parts.
+one, but I still found it grating.
 The Silkworm is not a silky

 smooth read!

-Whilst I might be considered too critical, I found that
+Whilst Strike fans will consider me too critical, I found that

 states, “A lot of it’s about how traditional publishers wouldn’t know good